carl-sl-li/hashicorp-vault-cdk/README.md

 # Welcome to Hashicorp Vault CDK project

+⚠️ **Warning:** This code is intended for proof of concept purposes only.
+It is not recommended for production use.
+Please ensure proper security, error handling, and testing before using any part of this code in a production environment.

 This project will create a Hashicorp Open Source Vault EC2 instance in public subnet with integrated Raft storage.
 It also will create a Route53 RecordSet

 `config/development.yaml` file shows the configuration you will required
 - zoneName: _The Route53 public zone name_
 - zoneId: _The Route53 zone ID of the public zone_
-- existingKmsArn: _Existing KMS Key if for vault auto seal_
+- existingKmsArn: _(optional) Existing KMS Key for vault auto seal_

 The `cdk.json` file tells the CDK Toolkit how to execute your app.